1993 Indianapolis 500: Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 Paul Page served as host and play-by-play announcer, joined by color commentators Bobby Unser and Sam Posey.
 A slight change came about for 1993.
 Bobby Unser left the announcing booth, and reported from the turn two position on top of the luxury suites.
 The move was supposedly to offer a fresh perspective, but others believed it was to separate Unser and Posey, who were known to engage in heated exchanges and debates on-air.

 Besides Unser moving his reporting position, the same exact crew, and respective duties, from 1990 to 1992 returned.
 Bobby Rahal, who failed to qualify for the 1993 race, was invited to be part of the crew, but declined.
 Two new camera angles debuted, with scaffolding towers erected inside the turns.
 This was done in part due to construction of new grandstands at the north end of the track and due to the outer retaining fence having been raised.
 Producers wanted an unobstructed view of the track, and for 1993, desirable camera locations were unavailable on the outside.

+1992–93 USAC Gold Crown Championship

+The 1992–93 USAC Gold Crown Championship season consisted of one sanctioned race.
+The schedule was based on a split-calendar, beginning in June 1992 and running through May 1993.
+Starting in 1981, USAC scaled back their participation in top-level Indy car racing, and ultimately ceased sanctioning races outside of the Indianapolis 500 following their 1983–84 season.
+Subsequently, the Gold Crown Championship would consist of only one event annually; the winner of the Indianapolis 500 would be the de facto Gold Crown champion, as it was their lone points-paying event.
+The preeminent national championship season was instead sanctioned by CART, and the Indy 500 paid championship points separately (on a different scale) toward the CART championship as well.

+Emerson Fittipaldi, by virtue of winning the 1993 Indianapolis 500, also won the 1992–93 USAC Championship.